 Fable & Mane

-Oiling your hair and scalp is common in Indian households—oil massages boost hair health and provide a few moments of relaxation.
+Oiling your hair and scalp is common in Indian households—oil massages are meant to boost hair health and provide a few moments of relaxation.
 Founders Nikita and Akash Mehta have bottled this centuries-old tradition into a line of four plant-based haircare products.
 The indulgent Ayurvedic blends of oils, herbs, and spices work to hydrate, nourish, and balance your hair and scalp—and will easily become a mainstay in your routine.

 Founder Lisa Mattam grew up in Kerala, India’s Ayurveda hub, using coconut oil in her hair and turmeric as a spot treatment for breakouts.
 A former pharmaceutical executive, her entire product line at Sahajan is a result-oriented blend of Ayurvedic ingredients and methods.
 “We work with two Ayurvedic doctors in Kerala on the formulas to ensure authenticity—but with my pharma background guiding me, we do extensive regulatory and clinical testing,” says Mattam.
 The Toronto-based brand’s formulas incorporate more potent concentrations as compared to traditional remedies to produce highly effective skincare.